ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 ## Before you add ESXi servers to vCenter Server instances
 {: #vc_addingservers-prereq}

-* Adding ESXi servers to vCenter Server instances with VMware vSphere® 6.5 is not supported.
+* For existing instances with VMware vSphere® 6.5 or 6.7, you cannot add ESXi servers.
+* For existing instances with vSphere 7.0u2, you can add only ESXi servers with vSphere 7.0u3.
 * For the edge services cluster, you cannot add or remove ESXi servers.
-* For existing instances with vSphere 6.7, you cannot add ESXi servers.
 * {{site.data.content.para-vcenteraddESXiservers}}
 * A vCenter Server instance with NFS storage must have at least three ESXi servers.
 Each of the nondefault clusters can be expanded to have up to 59 ESXi servers.
 * A vCenter Server instance with vSAN™ storage must have at least four ESXi servers.